Airstack-xyz/airstack-frames-starter/README.md

 ## Step 1: Environment Variables

-Copy `.env.example` and create new file `.env` and input [Airstack API key](https://docs.airstack.xyz/airstack-docs-and-faqs/get-started/get-api-key) as an environment variable:
+Copy `.env.example` to create a new file `.env` and input the [Airstack API key](https://docs.airstack.xyz/airstack-docs-and-faqs/get-started/get-api-key) as an environment variable:

 ```
 AIRSTACK_API_KEY=xxx